iaincollins/bbc-question-time-data/README.md

 ## Known Limitations

-* Treat output with caution, this script has no formal tests and has not been peer reviewed.
-* If the script encounters errors fetching data (e.g. rate limiting) it will gracefully fail without an error and will assume data is just not available, which may result in have incomplete data in the resulting output.
-* Version 1.1 includes new routines for normalising names (to correct for misspellings or inconsistencies) and is much better at getting party data but it's still imperfect and a 'best effort' approach.
 * Getting accurate data is hard as people switch parties, parties split up, merge, people leave/are expelled from parties and ultimately the data is entered by humans who make mistakes.
+This is a 'best effort' approach.
 * Party data is not exhaustive.
-It does not include party data for everyone (e.g. Arthur Scargill, Alex Salmond).
-This is because Wikipedia does not have that data in an easily useable or normalised form or because the script doesn't know how to parse that data or because "it's complicated".
-* To avoid hitting rate limits on fetching data from Wikipedia the script is deliberately synchronous and so can take a few minutes to run.
-It caches data but only in memory on each run.
-This may be improved on in future.

-## Usage:
+It does not include party data for everyone and there are instances where it may not be correct.
+* The data is crowd sourced and the code is open sourced.
+Contributions and corrections are welcome.
+If you report a specific and actionable inaccuracy it will be corrected.
+* The party data displayed here is specifically for guests who are politicians, who (for the most part) are unambiguously associated with a specific political party.
+* It does not currently reflect the political affiliation of guests who are not politicians as their alignment is not always known and harder to decern.
+* This data could be used as a starting point to catagorise political affiliation for promiment guests, but would be at risk of being highly subjective without a clear methodology and/or independant source.

+### Technical Limitations

+* This script has no formal tests and has not been peer reviewed.
+* If the script encounters errors fetching data (e.g. rate limiting) it will gracefully fail without an error and will assume data is just not available, which may result in have incomplete data in the resulting output.
+* The script is synchronous to mitigate rate limits on the Wikipedia API when not using the included cached data (which is perodically updated).

+## How to run the script

 This repository includes an example copy of appearances.csv you can use out of the box without having to do anything.